Yes, it is possible! These 15 minute workouts will help shape up your body, health and happiness.

 Fast Exercise: How to fit in just 10 minutes

 Think you’ll struggle to find 15 minutes for a workout?
-Then you’ll be pleased to hear Dr Michael Moseley (the creator of the Fast Diet, AKA the 5:2 Diet) has also created Fast Exercise – a weight loss exercise routine that can be carried out in just 10 mins, and it looks easy to stick to.
+Then you’ll be pleased to hear Dr Michael Moseley (the creator of the Fast Diet, AKA the 5:2 Diet, one of the diets that work fast for results) has also created Fast Exercise – a routine that can be carried out in just 10 mins, and it looks easy to stick to.

 Along with journalist Peta Bee, Dr Moseley’s book explains how adding HIT (High Intensity Training) weight loss exercise into your day, whether you work in an office, stay at home all day or have the opportunity to get out and about, can help you lose weight and feel revitalised.
 These include: